BergmanOded/Yedoma_GCB2025/README.md

 Figure 6.
 Methane dynamics in upland yedoma, suggested mechanisms. <br>

-Figures were generated in r (excludign Fig. 6, which was generated in powerpoiny), <br>
+Figures were generated in r (excludign Fig. 1 which was taken from Google maps and Fig. 6, which was generated in powerpoiny), <br>
 grouped and scaled to size in inkscape.
 For all figures, the r script is presented including all related files, needed to replicate the figures.